Dennis Wrong

-Dennis Hume Wrong (November 22, 1923 – November 8, 2018) was a Canadian-born American sociologist and emeritus professor in the Department of Sociology at New York University.
+Dennis Hume Wrong (November 22, 1923 – November 8, 2018) was a Canadian-born American sociologist and professor in the Department of Sociology at New York University.

 Wrong was the author of several books, including two essay collections containing articles first published in cultural, intellectual, political and scholarly journals in the United States, Canada, and Britain.

 Life

 Dennis was the son of Humphrey Hume Wrong and Mary Joyce (Hutton) Wrong.
 He first studied in Toronto, then in Washington and Geneva where his father was a diplomat.
 He harvested wheat during WWII (a foot condition having kept him out of active military service) and earned a bachelor's degree from University of Toronto in 1945.
 During graduate study at Columbia University he was influenced by C. Wright Mills and Robert K. Merton, gaining the Ph.D. in 1956.
 He lived in Greenwich Village, NYC, socializing with novelists and other intellectuals and publishing in various journals.

 Wrong was best known for a 1961 article in the American Sociological Review called "The Oversocialized Conception of Man in Modern Sociology."
 His 1994 book The Problem of Order (see section on Work below) was an enlargement on the 1961 article.
 In 1999, he reissued his 1976 essay collection Skeptical Sociology under the title The Oversocialized Conception of Man.

 He taught sociology at Princeton University, Rutgers, Brown University, the University of Toronto, the New School for Social Research Graduate Faculty, and for most of his career at New York University.
 Wrong was a permanent editor at Dissent magazine.

 The Dennis Wrong Award is given for the best graduate paper of the year by New York University's sociology department.